dman926/nixos-config/README.md

 - Audio input/output and Discord are functional
   - Discord video/audio streaming untested but should be functional
 - Nvidia and CUDA were a breeze and games through Steam are functional
-- ffmpeg/Handbrake were a breeze and appear functional
+- ffmpeg was a breeze and is functional
+  - Handbrake's nvidia module is busted so I made my own script with ffmpeg